 Cashner earned a spot in the Cubs' starting rotation at the beginning of the 2011 season.
 He pitched well in his first start on April 5th against the Arizona Diamondbacks, but had to leave in the 6th inning with tightness in his shoulder.
 The Cubs' bullpen then blew his 4-1 lead, but his teammates rallied for a 6-5 win, although he did not figure in the decision.
 Cashner was placed on the disabled list the next day.
 He only pitched in 7 games for the Cubs as a result of the injury, and did not make another start, as he only returned to the big leagues in September.
 In 10 2/3 innings, his ERA was an excellent 1.69 and he struck out 8 batters.
 He only made 5 appearances in the minor leagues, 3 starts for Tennessee and 2 relief appearances with Iowa, going 0-1, 3.86 overall.

 On January 6, 2012, he was traded to the San Diego Padres with minor league OF Kyung-Min Na in return for 1B Todd Rizzo and P Zach Cates in a trade of top prospects.
 He was expected to compete for a job in the Padres' starting rotation following the departure of ace Mat Latos via an earlier trade.
 He pitched 33 times for the Padres that year, also making 6 starts in the minor leagues where he put up an excellent ERA of 2.31 during two rehabilitation stints.
 In the big leagues, he made 3 starts and put up an ERA of 4.27 in 46 1/3 innings, missing much of the second half with a back strain.
 He was expected to compete for a spot in the Padres' starting rotation in 2013 but was set back by an off-season injury.
 He cut a tendon in his pitching hand when a knife held by a friend slipped and caused the injury; the two were cleaning a carcass on a hunting trip.
-Cashner underwent surgery, forcing him to miss the start of the season.
+Cashner underwent surgery, but was able to be ready for the start of the season.
+After making his first five appearances out of the bullpen, he moved to the Padres' starting rotation on April 20th and pitched quite well.
+On July 27th, he hit his first career home run in a 12-3 win over the Arizona Diamondbacks that pushed him to 7-5; of course, he was given the silent treatment by his teammates after his feat, in a common prank played on players who hit highly unexpected dingers.
+However, while the homer was his first, he was batting .300 on the year (and .250 for his career), showing that he was far from helpless with a bat in his hands.
+On September 16th, he made an unsuccessful bid to become the first pitcher in the 45-year history of the Padres to throw a no-hitter.
+Facing a first-place Pittsburgh Pirates team, he retired the first 18 batters he faced before giving up a 7th-inning to Jose Tabata.
+Tabata was erased in a double play, and Cashner was perfect the rest of the way, ending up with a 2-0 one-hitter while facing the minimum 27 batters.
+He finished the season with a record of 10-9, but his peripheral statistics were much better: a 3.09 ERA (ERA+ of 111) in 175 innings, 151 hits allowed and 128 strikeouts.